kurupted/google-maps-timeline-viewer/README.md

-## Get Your Google Timeline Data with Google Takeout
+## Get Your Data: Option 1, Google Takeout (for data prior to the change to on-device)
 1. **Go to Google Takeout:**
     - Visit [Google Takeout](https://takeout.google.com/).